BadrAljohani/Project1-Remainder/README.md

 The features are:
 build a stract and tasks and give it value building functions for add , delete , update and filter

+Project completed
+All that is done is :

+add Item
+create NewList
+delete Item
+update Item
+delete List
+show All
+sort